dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 **initialization inferred types** from the reachable paths into the join point.
 The **initialization inferred type** so computed is treated as a **type of interest** for the variable in question (including its non-nullable version if applicable).
-The promoted type chains for the variable on the respective paths are intersected as usual.
+If the newly computed **initialization inferred type** is not a subtype of the original **initialization inferred type** on a given path, the original **initialization inferred type** for that variable on that path shall be added to the head of the promoted type chain for that variable on the respective path before intersecting the promoted type chains.
+The promoted type chains for the variable on the respective paths are then intersected as usual.
+*Adding the original inferred type to the head of promoted type chain allows a variable which has been promoted on one path to the inferred type of the other path to remain at the shared common type (see example below).*

 ```dart
 void test(bool b) {